mozilla-services/loads/docs/source/internals.rst

 What happens during a distributed run
 =====================================

-When you run in distributed mode, you have a distributed runner (master) which, rather than running the tests locally, asks an `Agent` to run them.
-It is possible to run a number of agents at the same time.
+When you run in distributed mode, you have a distributed runner (the :term:`broker`) which defer the execution to one or several :term:`agents`.

-These agents are just simple runners, but instead of reporting everything locally, using a *TestResult* object, they relay all the data to the master instance using a 0MQ stream.
+These agents are simple runners that will redirect their results to the broker using a ZeroMQ stream.

-It means that the code in `loads/relay.py` is a drop-in replacement for a TestResult object.
+The relay can be found in the `loads/relay.py` module.
+It's a drop-in replacement for the *TestResult* class.

-Once the results are back to the master, it populates its local *test_runner*, which will in turn call the outputs to generate the reports.
+The broker gets back the results and store them in a database, then publishes them in turn, so the caller can get them.

 A schema might help you to get things right:

 .. image:: loads.png

-All the inter-process communications (IPC) are handled by ZeroMQ, as you can see on the schema.
-Here is the caption:
+All the communication is handled through ZeroMQ sockets, as you can see in the diagram.

+In more details:

-1. The distributed loads runner (**the master**) sends a message to the broker, asking it to run the tests on N agents.
+1. The distributed runner sends a message to the broker, asking it to run the tests on N agents.
-2. The broker selects the spare agents and send them the job.
+2. The broker selects available agents and send them the job.
-   The agents start a loads-runner instance in slave mode (**the slave**), proxying all the calls to the `test_result` objects to the zmq push socket.
+   Every agent starts a loads-runner instance in slave mode
-3. The **master** receives the calls and pass them to its local `test_results` instance.
+3. The broker receives the results back from every agent.
+4. The broker publishes the results so the distributed runner can get them.

 The TestResult object
 =====================

 The TestResult object follows the APIs of unittest.
-That's why you can see methods such as `addSuccess`, `addFailure`, etc.
+That's why you can use all assertions methods such as `addSuccess`, `addFailure`, etc.

-It is done this way so that you actually can just replace the normal unittest object by the one coming from loads, and gather data this way.

-If you have a look at what you can find in `loads/case.py`, you will find that we create a `TestResultProxy` object.
-This is done so that the test_result object we pass to the TestCase have the exact same APIs than the one in unittest (it used to contain extra arguments).
+Hopefully, people that are used to write Python tests should be familiar with these API and they can use Loads' TestCase class in lieu of the usual `unittest.TestCase class`.

+Loads' `TestCase` class is located in `loads/case.py`, and implements the same APIs than unittest's one.

+The extra benefit of keeping our class compatible with unittest is that you can also run Loads tests with third party test runners like Nose or unittest2.
+They will be recognized as classical functional tests.